 Fees and penalties

-Laurel Road offers five- to 20-year repayment plans for its graduate school student loans, and borrowers looking to refinance can choose any term under 20 years.
+Laurel Road offers five- to 20-year repayment plans for its graduate school student loans and refinancing loans.

 Here are its repayment options for graduate school student loans: